openscilab/memor/README.md

     response = Response(message=response.choices[0].message.content)
     session.add_message(response) # Add model response to session
 ```
-Your conversations would carry the past interaction and LLM remembers your session's information
+Your conversations would carry the past interactions and LLM remembers your session's information:
 ```
 >> You: Imagine you have 3 apples.
 You eat one of them.
 How many apples remain?
 << MistralAI: If you start with 3 apples and you eat one of them, you will have 2 apples remaining.